A tour guide provides information to a middle-aged couple at the E.D. White Historic Site in Louisiana.

 The Presbytère was designed in 1791 to match the Cabildo, on the opposite side of St. Louis Cathedral in Jackson Square, and in 1911, it became part of the Louisiana State Museum.
 The Presbytère’s two permanent exhibits reflect Louisiana's history of celebration and resilience.

-“Mardi Gras: It’s Carnival Time in Louisiana” features parade floats, costumes and historical throws as well as rare glimpses into the secretive social club society from which modern-day Mardi Gras krewes evolved.
+“Mardi Gras: It’s Carnival Time in Louisiana” features parade floats, costumes and historical throws, as well as rare glimpses into the secretive social club society from which modern-day Mardi Gras krewes evolved.
+Visitors can also peruse Mardi Gras albums, records and sheet music for the full festival experience.

-The "Living with Hurricanes: Katrina and Beyond” exhibit relays the state's hardships and steps towards redemption through documenting the event, the aftermath and southeast Louisiana’s ongoing recovery.
-Interactive exhibits and immersive artifacts showcase the spirit of the city’s residents.
+"Living with Hurricanes: Katrina and Beyond” relays the state's hardships and steps towards restoration after one of the worst disasters in American history.
+The exhibit honors Louisiana’s tenacity and optimism by documenting the event, the aftermath and southeast Louisiana’s ongoing recovery.
+Interactive exhibits and immersive artifacts showcase the unwavering spirit of the city’s residents.

 New Orleans

-Archival video footage and oral history reflect the marches, protests and boycotts of the movement.
-Witness the 105-mile march from Bogalusa to Baton Rouge, protests and lunch counter sit-ins in New Orleans, students who challenged racial segregation in schools and more.
-The Dreamcube, an interactive virtual reality room, allows visitors to hear from witnesses and participants in an immersive storytelling format.
+Archival video footage and oral history reflect the culture-shifting marches, protests and boycotts of the movement.
+Witness the 105-mile march from Bogalusa to Baton Rouge, attend protests and lunch counter sit-ins in New Orleans and hear from students who challenged racial segregation in schools.
+The DreamCube, an interactive virtual reality room, allows visitors to hear from witnesses and participants in an immersive storytelling format.

 New Orleans

-Located at the Old U.S. Mint, The New Orleans Jazz Museum celebrates jazz right where it was born.
-With its prime location at the intersection of the French Quarter and the Frenchman Street live music corridor, the New Orleans Jazz Museum is perfectly placed in the heart of the city’s vibrant music scene.
+Located at the Old U.S. Mint, the New Orleans Jazz Museum celebrates jazz music right where it was born.
+With its prime location at the intersection of the French Quarter and the Frenchman Street live-music corridor, the New Orleans Jazz Museum is perfectly placed in the heart of the city’s vibrant music scene.

 New Orleans

-Go back in time at the 1850 House and explore mid-19th century daily life of an upper-middle class family in New Orleans.
-The house is furnished with art and décor that reflect the era, including Old Paris porcelain, New Orleans silver and dozens of notable paintings and furnishings.
+Go back in time at the 1850 House and explore the mid-19th-century daily life of an upper-middle-class family in New Orleans.
+The house is furnished with art and décor that reflect the era, including Old Paris porcelain, New Orleans silver, a cast-iron range and dozens of notable paintings.

-The 1850 House is part of the Lower Pontalba building, designed and financed by the Baroness Micaela Almonester de Pontalba.
-Her father, Don Andrés Almonester y Roxas, was a Spanish colonial landowner who helped finance The Cabildo, St. Louis Cathedral and The Presbytère.
+The 1850 House is part of the Lower Pontalba building, designed and financed by Baroness Micaela Almonester de Pontalba, who was inspired by the imposing architecture of Paris, but it was built and maintained by enslaved workers and Irish immigrant servants.
+Her father, Don Andrés Almonester y Roxas, was a Spanish colonial landowner who helped finance the Cabildo, St. Louis Cathedral and the Presbytère.
+Discover their stories — and the overall prosperity, taste and daily life of the 19th century gentility — throughout the home and the museum store.

 New Orleans